Can Age Restrictions Really Help Curtail Screaming Children at Restaurants?

 Some of them have décor reminiscent of the Regency, Baroque, and/or Victorian Eras.
 Some others bedeck them with modern elements that are still elegant for their types.
 Waiters usually serve in tuxedos.
 Live music by palm court orchestra, string quartet, or harp or piped-in classical music accompanies the dining mood.

-But the main focus of all highly upscale restaurants is the cuisine that wouldn’t suit a pre-adolescent, hamburger-loving crowd.
-Some of them serve high-end fusion cuisine while some others serve haute cuisine (codewords for really fancy French or at least French-style cuisine).
+But the primary focus of all highly upscale restaurants is the cuisine that wouldn’t suit a pre-adolescent, hamburger-loving crowd.
+Some of them serve high-end fusion cuisine while some others serve haute cuisine (codewords for fancy French or at least French-style cuisine).

 To preserve their customers, they either allow children to be at their very best behavior or to make them wait it out until they are at a certain age.
 Patrons of such restaurants can’t really tolerate dresses ruined by hunter’s sauce-covered beef or Gruyere-smothered potatoes au gratin.
 They also don’t need traces of ring-shaped cereals in their vintage wines or their piercing screams peppering the background music.